Should Jews abandon the Ivy League

 Indeed, it’s for such reasons that some on the left want her out.
 Former Columbia Spectator executive editor Oren Root, for one, demanded that she leave in an op-ed in the school paper: “She has disgraced the good name of Columbia, caused incalculable nationwide injury to increasingly fragile academic freedoms, and wreaked unjustifiable harm on students and faculty members who are protesting the wanton killing of defenseless men, women, and children—many thousands of children—in Gaza.”

-So far, the university’s trustees are siding with Shafik, whom they hired just in January of 2023.
+So far, the university’s trustees are siding with Shafik, a most accomplished person whom they hired just in January of 2023 and who took her post on last July 1.
 “During the search process for this role, President Shafik told us that she would always take a thoughtful approach to resolving conflict, balancing the disparate voices that make up a vibrant campus like Columbia’s, while taking a firm stance against hatred, harassment and discrimination,” the trustees said.
 “That’s exactly what she’s doing now.
 We are urgently working with her to help resolve the situation on campus and rebuild the bonds of our community; we encourage everyone who cares about Columbia to join us in that effort.”

 For now, I much hope Shafik keeps her post, mainly because feeding the right-wing attack on higher education is far too unsavory.
 Politicians of whatever stripe, moreover, should not have the right to dictate who can lead a private university (or public ones, for that matter).
 The trustees should stick to their guns and stick it in the eye of the likes of Speaker Johnson.